haqjahirul123/Shopping-App-project--HTML-and-CSS/products/Report/jahirul_Report.md

 # **Scheme**
 The first part of the URL is the scheme, which indicates the protocol that the browser must use to request the resouce (a protocol is a set method for exchanging or transferring data around a computer network).
 Usually for websites the protocol is HTTPS or HTTP (its unsecured version).
 Addressing web pages requires one of these two, but browsers also know how to handle other schemes such as mailto: (to open a mail client), so don't be surprised if you see other protocols.
 My Hypertext Transfer Protocol which is one of the most common protocols for web pages.
 Some other common protocols used by applications are HTTPS, FTP, IMAP, DNS, SMTP, TLS / SSL.
-Wiki

 <img width="80%" src="Image/schema.png">